 After her 15-year career as a creative entrepreneur in event and graphic design which led to brand and art direction, Jokotade picked up her pen again in 2017 to pursue her childhood dream of becoming a world-class artist.
 She is best known for her iconic use of minimal clean lines to illustrate compelling stories and works with influential brands to elegantly amplify their messaging, grow their reach and extend their impact.
-Her limited edition work is featured in private collections and her signature illustrations can be found on stationery, decor and homeware.
+Her limited edition work is featured in private collections and her signature illustrations can be found on luxury gifts, stationery, decor and homeware.

 When she is not in her studio sketching or writing her latest ideas, she is on a microphone engaging audiences with her inspiring stories.
 In her quiet moments, she enjoys reading and cooking for her little family of four.
 She quietly lives and works in Houston, Texas as a proven “Master of Many Trades”.